infinispan/infinispan-arquillian-container/readme.md

     - get a transaction manager and other objects belonging to any cache in the cluster (objects like transaction, advanced cache, lock manager, replication listener, etc.)

+Usage of container not fully managed by Arquillian:

+Some containers, like e.g. EAP 5 container, are not fully managed by Arquillian and need to be stared/stopped manually.
+In such case dependency injection provided by this container cannot be used and you have to create appropriate resource yourselves in the code.
+If the used Arquillian container is not compatible with one for JBoss AS 7, you also need to configure the container to skip adding it to  Infinispan-Arquillian context by setting `<property name="skipIspnContext"/>` in Arquillian configuration file.

 ##Building

    mvn clean install